Death Valley National Park never leaves you without an adventure especially if it includes a visit to the Mesquite Flat Sand Dunes.

 Mesquite Flat Sand Dunes Adventure

-The realization of how hot the place was came as soon as we step on the white sand.
-However, those few first steps only ignited our curiosity and thirst for adventure at the Mesquite Flat Sand Dunes.
+The realization of how hot the place was came as soon as we stepped on the white sand.
+However, those first few steps only ignited our curiosity and thirst for adventure at the Mesquite Flat Sand Dunes.
 The whole picture and full comprehension of the extent of the heat came later.

 Walking farther away from the safe haven of the parking lot, I felt the sand slowly filling my ballet flats.
-Was it my overacted mind inflamed with the excitement or was the sand really so hot?
+Was it my overacted mind, inflamed with the excitement, or was the sand really so hot?
 I felt like those few sand grains inside my shoes burned my skin like a fire.
-At least, this feeling did not last long.
-Only until the body temperature cooled the sand down and from that point all I could feel was just slight irritation.
+At least, that feeling did not last long.
+I felt the heat only until the body temperature cooled the sand down.
+From that point all I could feel was just slight irritation.
 The burning sensation was tenfold acute for my husband.
 Despite common sense, he chose to wear slippers that left his feet completely exposed to the sand.
 Yes, I have to admit it was a bit uncomfortable for both of us, but still manageable.